-As a dad who's navigated Walt Disney World with a four-year-old in tow, I've picked up a few key tips that make the experience much easier.
+As a dad who's navigated Walt Disney World with two little ones in tow, I've picked up a few key tips that make the experience much easier.

 Luckily there are eight free tools and secrets around the Magic Kingdom that will make your life a little easier as a parent.